NexusI9/webgpu-sandbox/README.md

 ## Installation

-Not available yet — the project is still in development.
-Setup instructions will be added once a first usable build is ready.
+Not available yet since the project is still in development.
+The setup instructions will be added once a first usable build is ready.

 ## Log

 **12 december 2025**

-Added blit and post-processing effects: bloom, gamma correction, exposure, and dynamic multisample update.
+Added blit and post-processing effects: bloom, gamma correction, exposure, and dynamic multisample/resolution update.

 ![Post-processing effects — bloom, gamma correction, exposure](docs/images/post-effects.png)

 **24 november 2025**

-Refined ambient occlusion, speeding up the baking process by 87%.
+Refined ambient occlusion raytracing, speeding up the baking process by 87%.

 ![Refined ambient occlusion](docs/images/ao-refined.png)

 **14 october 2025**

-Implemented the Editor UI in C++ with ImGui for faster productivity — tree view, rendering modes (bounding box, wireframe, solid, textured), inspector attributes, plus a log and profiler.
-Considering a switch to a React-based interface for faster future iteration.
+Implemented the Editor UI in C++ with ImGui for faster productivity.
+The UI includes a tree view, rendering modes (bounding box, wireframe, solid, textured), inspector attributes, plus a log and profiler.

+I am considering a switch to a React-based interface for faster future iteration, however the communication with the core engine will be trickier.

 ![Editor UI — tree view, inspector, rendering modes](docs/images/editor-ui.png)

 **4 september 2025**

 Added probe & planar reflections (in progress).
-Using a Kawase blur to blur the downscaled reflection render — still fairly slow.
+I used a Kawase blur to blur the downscaled reflection render, however it's still fairly slow.

 ![First tries of probe and planar reflections](docs/images/reflections.png)
 ![Probe and planar reflections](docs/images/reflections-1.png)

 **28 august 2025**

 Added Gizmo / lights / cameras UI.

 ![Gizmo, lights and cameras UI](docs/images/gizmo-ui.png)

 **5 may 2025**

-First attempt at ambient occlusion baking.
-Slow, and results weren't good enough.
-Baking AO directly on the model would require a UV editor, which means offering more mesh-editing control than the project's scope and timeline allow — considering baking AO in Blender instead.
+First attempt at ambient occlusion baking via raytracing.
+It's quite slow, and results are not good enough.
+Furthermore, baking AO directly on the model would require a UV editor, which means offering more mesh-editing control than the project's scope and timeline allow, so I am considering baking AO directly in Blender instead.

 ![First ambient occlusion baking attempt](docs/images/ao-v1.png)

 **19 april 2025**

 Implemented shadow mapping.

 ![Shadow mapping](docs/images/shadow-mapping.png)

 **23 march 2025**

 Basic geometry loading (glTF) with flat shading.

 ![Basic geometry loading with flat shading](docs/images/gltf-flat-shading.png)